Initial Design: 2017

 Tools: Android Studio, Photoshop CC, Axure RP 8

-Pan Radio was a project initially created during fall 2017, later redesigned in early 2018 with the goal of building from the ground up an interesting mobile application.
+Pan Radio was a project initially created during late 2017, later redesigned in early 2018 with the goal of building from the ground up an interesting mobile application.
 What Pan Radio turned out to be is an interactive music player with an audio visualizer and mini-game that tracks the user’s dance moves.

 demo of UI (new)